wayneheller/DataSciencePortfolio/README.md

-# DataSciencePortfolio
+# Data Science Portfolio
-Portfolio of Data Science Work to Demonstrate My Skills
+Portfolio of Data Science Work to Demonstrate Skills and Level of Experience

 - 1. Import – Get the data from an original source
 - 2. Store – Store the data into a data store